Skip to main content

 Invoice factoring is the selling of your company’s outstanding receivables to a third party at a discount in exchange for immediate cash.
 It’s a popular funding choice for companies that regularly issue invoices to creditworthy customers but can’t wait 60-90 days to receive payment.
 Monthly minimums may be required, but no financial ratio monitoring is typically mandated.

-Asset-based lending is a popular way of financing that uses your company’s assets, such as inventory, receivables, equipment, or machinery, as loan collateral.
+Asset-based lending is a popular way of financing that uses your company’s assets, such as inventory, accounts receivables, equipment, or machinery, as loan collateral.
 It offers more creative and personalized “outside-the-box” solutions than a conventional line of credit and delivers funds much faster.
 Generally, borrowing base reporting is required, but few other conditions are attached.

 Equipment refinancing provides a large influx of cash to maximize access to working capital.
 Assets already owned by the business can be refinanced to raise capital, consolidate debt, or replace existing debt using the equipment as collateral for the loan.
 Industry-leading alternative lenders provide advancements up to 75% on net orderly liquidation value.
 Depending on the lender, only minimal covenants, like a relaxed form of borrowing base monitoring, are required.